 Sejanus' and Pilate's Anti-semitic Policies

-Josephus details Pilate's hatred and baiting of the Jewish people, which will elaborated upon below.
+Josephus details Pilate's hatred and baiting of the Jewish people, which will be elaborated upon below.
 Philo claims that Sejanus was anti-semitic and planned to destroy the Jewish race completely.55 Though Tiberius was probably also anti-semitic, he realized after Sejanus was exposed that many of the charges brought against the Jews were fabricated by Sejanus, so in 32 CE he issued a decree throughout the Empire not to mistreat the Jews.

 It is likely that Pilate was simply carrying out Sejanus' anti-semitic policy.
 Philo does not actually say this; rather, this is inferred from what Philo says in the following passage.